macloo/python-beginners/week02/modular-code/README.md

     return message
 ```

 Now we know what we have to get out of the `take_guesses()` function: The number of guesses taken.
-If all guesses were used without a correct answer, we know the player failed.
+If all guesses were used and none were the correct answer, we know the player failed.

+We also know what we have to get out of the `tell_result()` function: The text of a message to the user.

 **Think about this:** Knowing what you want to *return* helps you write a better function.
 Don’t just print things and throw them away.
 If you *return* something, you can store it in a variable.